mauch/KATObitPipe/README.md

 ```
 	$ KATCalPipe.py --flag --gzip --polcal 1592263862_sdp_l0.full.rdb
 ```
-This will run the calibration pipeline, re-flag the data (ie. throw away all the cal_rfi flags and recompute them on the fly), gzip the output UV table file and run in `polcal` mode, which means downloading the associated delaycal observation and perfoeming XY-Phase calibration on it before doing the full calibration on the average of the H&V polarisations.
+This will run the calibration pipeline, re-flag the data (ie. throw away all the cal_rfi flags and recompute them on the fly), gzip the output UV table file and run in `polcal` mode, which means downloading the associated delaycal observation and performing XY-Phase calibration on it before doing the full calibration on the average of the H&V polarisations.

 Using the option `--reuse` you can bypass the downloading of the data into the aipsdisk from the archive, and use the data already downloaded from a previous run.
 This takes the data from *after* the Hanning step.